 A lot of the time recipes fail because of human error.
 We get in a rush or we misread.
 Measuring accurately can be a cookie baking game changer.

 This little video will teach you everything you need to know about using measuring cups and spoons.
 The video also covers the best practices for measuring common baking ingredients.

 Basics of baking cookies

 Only use a cool baking sheet.
 If you don’t have enough pans to keep up a rotation, patience is a virtue.
-If you put cookie dough on a warm cookie sheet the butter will start melting and the cookies could get way to thin or even run together, not pretty.
+If you put cookie dough on a warm cookie sheet, the butter will start melting and the cookies could get way too thin or even run together, not pretty.